-The dual electric refrigerator can be operated from both the 110 VAC system and the 12VDC system.
+The dual electric refrigerators can be operated from both the 120 VAC system and the 12VDC system.

-- When operating the refrigerator using the 12 VDC system, the REFRIGERATOR circuit breaker on the DC control panel must be ON, and the REFRIGERATOR circuit breaker on the AC control panel must be OFF. - When operating the refrigerator using the 110 VAC system, the REFRIGERATOR circuit breaker on the AC control panel must be ON, and the REFRIGERATOR circuit breaker on the DC control panel must be OFF.
+- When operating the refrigerator using the 12 VDC system, the SALON REFRIG or CABIN REFRIG circuit breaker on the DC control panel must be ON, and the SALON APPLIANCES or CABIN APPLIANCES circuit breaker on the AC control panel must be OFF. - When operating the refrigerator using the 120 VAC system, the SALON APPLIANCES or CABIN APPLIANCES circuit breaker on the AC control panel must be ON, and the SALON REFRIG or CABIN REFRIG circuit breaker on the DC control panel must be OFF.